mixxxdj/manual/source/hardware/controllers/behringer_bcr2000.rst

 #.
 Turn the :hwlabel:`MODE` encoder until the display shows ``toFF``
 #.
 Press the :hwlabel:`EXIT` button

 To make the change persistent, press *Store* twice.
-See the manual for details.
+See the controller manual for details.

 Mapping Description
 -------------------